cnti-testcatalog/testsuite/INSTALL.md

 references to `crystal src/cnf-conformance.cr` with `cnf-conformance`

-i.e. for setting up your workspace
+i.e. for setting up your workspace folder

 ```
 cnf-conformance setup